- Why is Shopping Cart Abandonment a Common Issue in Ecommerce Apps?

 For instance, if you have 400 carts created and 100 completed purchases, then your cart abandonment rate is 56%.

 How to Reduce Cart Abandonment Rate with your Ecommerce App?

 What if you choose to do nothing about the high cart abandonment rate?

 You miss a lot of revenue and fail in conversions as your users continue to jump off the ship.
-On an average rate of cart abandonment is 68% for ecommerce retailers.

 Everyone is looking for a quick fix to develop a customer base that keeps returning for more.
-The quest to recapture the lost value has become the food for thought, for many bloggers, marketers, entrepreneurs, and agencies.
+The quest to recapture the lost value has become food for thought, for many bloggers, marketers, entrepreneurs, and agencies.

 We all are users at some point in our day.

 Many think of their mobile apps as currency vending machines, which they are not.
-Your mobile app is a platform that brings you an opportunity to develop a relationship with your customer, promote loyalty and leave a lasting impression in your heads.
+Your mobile app is a platform that brings you an opportunity to develop a relationship with your customer, promote loyalty and leave a lasting impression on your heads.

 1. Guest Checkout

 Save your shoppers from new account fatigue.
 Allow them to make a purchase without creating and signing in to their user accounts.